caseyg/awesome/TOPICS.md

 *   [livekit/agents](https://github.com/livekit/agents) - A powerful framework for building realtime voice AI agents 🤖🎙️📹

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Agno is a lightweight library for building Multimodal Agents.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - A lightweight library for building Multimodal Agents.
 Use it to give LLMs superpowers like memory, knowledge, tools and reasoning.

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 ## ai-agents